htinaunglu/UNET-Image-Segmentation/README.md

 **Thank You So Much For Your Time!**
-*Please don't hesitate to contribute*
+*Please don't hesitate to contribute.*

 Ref: [Github repo of neirinzaralwin](https://github.com/neirinzaralwin)